How To Plan a Home Addition in Houston

 It’s best to leave permits and approvals for large projects like home additions in the hands of contractors.
 These professionals know how to walk your project through the permitting process to minimize delays.

 Heat and sun are part of living in the Gulf Coast region.
-When planning your Houston home addition, be sure to consider those inevitable high temperatures.
+Be sure to consider those inevitable high temperatures.

 Other passive cooling methods include planting large shade trees as part of the landscaping plan.
 Speak with your contractor about cool roof materials coated in glass fiber and aluminum.